NelsonAPenn/todos/README.md

 ## Backlog

 It may be pleasant to hide the truth of just how much stuff you want to do and never get around to with a `backlog`.
-By default, any todo named `backlog` (of any `NodeType`) will hide its children.
+By default, any goal named `backlog` will hide its children.
 If you want to see its contents, you can either `use` it as the effective root or show only todos `under` it.

 This functionality can be disabled by setting `hide_backlog_items` to false in the config file.
 In addition, you can change the name from "backlog" to something else by editing `backlog_name`, also in the config file.